onnela-lab/gptoolsStan/cran-comments.md

+# Submission of version 0.2.0.

+This submission adds functionality to specify different length scales in different dimensions for Gaussian processes on graphs.

 # Revisions in response to comments from 2023-12-18 for resubmission of 0.1.0.

 Thank you for the comments.
 Please find point-by-point responses below.
 Code changes are available at https://github.com/onnela-lab/gptoolsStan/pull/4.